pawanpurbey/rules_of_engagement/WG-Officer-Check-List.md

 - [ ] The chair has overall responsibility for the management of the group
 - [ ] Vice Chairs can provide full cover for the Chair - the intent being continuity of leadership to the group
-- [ ] Chairs and vice-chairs are to behave as a single team generating the group's vision
+- [ ] Chairs and co-chairs are to behave as a single team generating the group's vision
-- [ ] Vice-chairs provide the chair with a 2nd pair of eyes and ears to guage the meeting
+- [ ] Co-chairs provide the chair with a 2nd pair of eyes and ears to guage the meeting
 - [ ] Officers have to have visibility of all officers' communications to ensure transparency in the leadership (e.g. a leadership mailing list)
-- [ ] Chair needs to drive the vice-chairs' support
+- [ ] Chair needs to drive the co-chairs' support

 ### General Responsibilities